hchan22/VineTest/README.md

 Student Name: Helen Chan
 Student ID: 3311
 Nexus 5 API 24
 Cannot retrieve data from the API given, retrofit unable to parse data.
+Also commits were saved on separate branches.